 Advanced Placement (AP) is a program created by the College Board offering college-level curriculum and examinations to high school students.
 All AP courses are taught by AP trained instructors and the curriculum for the various subjects is approved through College Board by a panel of experts and college-level educators.

-Is there a charge to take an AP course?
+Is there a charge to enroll in an AP course?

-No. They are free.
-However, the national exam will cost $94.
+No—we offer AP courses just like other classes on campus.
+However, the national exam will cost $96.
 Colleges do not charge for credits earned from AP classes.

 Do I have to take the AP exam?

 Yes.
 AP students must take the national exam in May.
 University credit can only be earned on the national exam.
 Check to see when your AP Exam is scheduled here.